 The ECDIS manufacturer can use any technology to build his display as long as his display fulfils the requirements of this specification.
-It is known that at least displays based on CRT, TFT or LCD can be made to fulfill the requirements of this standard.
+It is known that at least displays based on CRT, TFT or LCD can be made to fulfil the requirements of this standard.

 The colours are specified in CIE (Commission Internationale de l'Eclairage) xy chromaticity coordinates and luminance L. CIE colour coordinates are used because any other colour specification, such as RGB, is specific to a particular monitor and so cannot be specified either in relative or in absolute terms.
-Procedures for converting these CIE coordinates to RGB values for the ECDIS display are described in sections 4.1.6, 5.2.3 and 5.2.4 below, and in Annex B. It is strongly recommended that these procedures be followed.
+The ECDIS colour scheme based on specification of colour tokens and colour conversion tolerances and tests are described in sections 4.2.6 and 5.2.3.